 Individuals who are in their 20’s and 30’s are more susceptible to the habit of overspending.
 Some of the reasons are due to peer pressure and the fear of missing out (FOMO).
 Young people usually want to be on top of everything like owning the latest gadgets, having a nice wardrobe, wearing the most expensive shoe models, and traveling to exciting places.

 While it makes perfect sense to occasionally reward yourself for your hard work, it makes more sense to learn how to say “no” to unnecessary expenses.
 This is the only way for you to learn how to manage your finances responsibly.

 One of the best things you could practice as a young professional is to avoid having debts that you cannot afford to pay.
 As much as you can, try to live within your means and stick to your budget.
 If you have a credit card, make it a point to pay on or before the due date.
 And lastly, maintain only one credit card and avoid using it excessively to avoid shaking your finances.

 Have an accountability partner or Personal Life Coach

-This could be your parent, guardian, friend, relative or mentor.
-The main idea is to seek for some helpful advice from a person who is full of wisdom and wonderful insights about life and its financial aspects.
+This could be your parent, guardian, friend, relative, or mentor.
+The main idea is to seek some helpful advice from a person who is full of wisdom and wonderful insights about life and its financial aspects.
 This person should be someone whom you can trust and someone who will encourage and help you chart your path.